Weighted Brunn-Minkowski Theory I: On Weighted Surface Area Measures: Introduction

+This class contains every rotational invariant, log-concave measure as well as the Cauchy measures.
+Recently, Cordero-Erasquin and Rotem \cite{CR22} extended the result by Eskenazis and Moschidis to every measure $\mu\in\mathcal{M},$ i.e. every Borel measure $\mu\in\mathcal{M}$ is $1/n$-concave over the same class of symmetric convex bodies.
+Thus the analogue of Minkowski's first inequality contained in Theorem~\ref{thm:gau-symm-mink1} actually extends to all $\mu\in\mathcal{M}$, which is the content of Theorem~\ref{t:GZCER}.

-We also obtain Minkowski's second inequality for $\mu(A;B,C).$ We present here the case of the Gaussian measure using the Gardner-Zvavitch inequality; the reader can deduce from the result in Theorem~\ref{t:first_second} other such inequalities for the Gaussian measure and other measures with concavity.
+We, as mentioned, also obtain Minkowski's second inequality for $\mu(A;B,C).$ We present here the case of the Gaussian measure using \eqref{e:gamma_gaussian}; the reader can deduce from the result in Theorem~\ref{t:first_second} other such inequalities for the Gaussian measure and other measures with concavity.

-\begin{cor} Let $K$ and $L$ be symmetric convex bodies in $\R^n$.
+\begin{thm} Let $K$ and $L$ be symmetric convex bodies in $\R^n$.
 Then,